-The following is only a selection of some of the major features we plan to implement in the near future (6-12 months).
+The following is only a selection of some of the major features we plan to implement, some of which are near term and some are longer term.
+We have tried to put these in rough priority as well as having a wishlist at the end.
 To get a more complete overview of planned features and current work, see the issue trackers for the various repositories, for example, the Jaeger backend.

 Trace Quality Metrics